smmckay/quex-mirror/doc/source/01-basic-concepts/modes.rst

 A lexer does everything it does in a mode.
 A lexer mode is similar to human moods in the sense that it relates to specific behavior [#f1]_, but differs in a way that a lexer is is only in one distinct mode at a time.
-A lexer's behavior is primarily determined by the patterns for which it is lurking and how it reacts to matches.
-Grouping patterns and event handlers has several advantages.
+A lexer's behavior is primarily determined by its reactions to pattern matches and its reactions to events such as 'failure' or 'termination.
+Lexer modes are a syntactic means to describe a lexer's different behaviors with respect to their *diversity* and *commonality*.

-The exact same pattern may have different meanings dependent on the context in which it appears.
+Behavioral diversity occurs when analysis depends on 'context'.
+That is pattern in the input stream may have different meanings dependent on the context in which they appear.
+An input language may have a 'math mode', for example where the backslash '\' sign stands for set-subtraction, and a 'TeX markup' :cite:`Knuth1986texbook` mode where the '\' prefixes a command.
 Patterns which are redundant in some contexts might be removed from the detection state machine--thus improving efficiency.

-The same analyzer might have to deal with different languages such 'math' and 'text markup'.
-These are practical reasons for having lexical analyzer modes.
-Last but not least common behavior of different modes may be placed in a common base mode, thus ensuring homogeneity across multiple modes.
+Behavioral commonality can be expressed by inheritance.
+That is, if two modes behave the same in some aspects, the may share a common base mode that implements this common behavior.
+This helps, for example, to specify the common behavior upon 'termination' in one single mode.
+All modes that inherit it behave the same with that respect.

-A lexer's mode can be changed in two ways: *history independent*, using `GOTO`  and *history denpendent* using `GOSUB` and `GOUP`.
-Using `GOTO` a current mode is forgotten as soon as the target mode is entered.
-Using `GOSUB` the current mode is pushed on top of a stack before the new mode is entered.
-Upon `GOUP` the last top-most moded is popped from the stack and re-entered.
-The `GOSUB/GOUP` functionality allows for a mode to be entered from more than one mode, and return without knowing the mode from where it entered.
+A lexer's mode can be changed in two ways: *history independent*, using ``GOTO target`` and *history dependent* using ``GOSUB sub_mode`` and ``GOUP``.
+Using ``GOTO target`` a current mode is forgotten as soon as the ``target`` mode is entered.
+Using ``GOSUB sub_mode`` the current mode is pushed on top of a stack before the ``sub_mode`` mode is entered.
+Upon ``GOUP`` the top-most mode is popped from the stack and re-entered.
+No ``current`` mode needs to be specified for ``GOUP`` to return.
+This functionality enables the definition of a mode in independently of the caller mode.
 Its mechanics are similar to function calls in many programming languages.

-For example, a 'test mark up' mode and a 'math' mode may both use the 'string' mode to detect strings.
-As soon as a quote arrives each one enters the 'string mode' via 'GOSUB'.
-The string mode returns upon the closing quote to the mode from where is was activated applying a 'GOUP'.

 The behavior of a lexer is determined by more than just the set of lurking patterns and their related actions.
 The following enumeration lists all types